 “I wanted the story to revolve around a rose because it is such a beautiful symbol and metaphor of love,” Balazs Bercsenyi said.
 “It represents the cycle of life when the rose is born and then used as a tool to uplift and inject expression for a human being.
 The rose is a perfect example of how we should live our lives, to bloom and give our gift away.”

-Bercsenyi sent out a message in Hungarian to his Instagram followers with a submission form to apply and take part in the ambitious project.
+Talented tattoo artist Bercsenyi sent out a message in Hungarian to his Instagram followers with a submission form to apply and take part in the ambitious project.
 600 people answered his call.
-“We then gave access to 100 applicants to book a session, with 70 slots available,” he explains, “the only requirement was that all applicants had to be native Hungarians.”
+“We then gave access to 100 applicants to book a session, with 70 slots available,” he explains.
+The only requirement was that all applicants had to be from Hungary.

 Well known in the body-art community and a former member of the world-renowned Bang Bang crew in New York City, the Pécs-native says he was inspired by Kobe Bryant’s short animation film, Dear Basketball.